 You won't pay any tax as a result of a soft fork because you don't receive any new coins or tokens as a result of a soft fork.
 So you don't have any income to recognize from a tax perspective.

-The IRS is very clear that when you receive new coins or tokens due to a hard fork, you'll pay Income Tax as well as Capital Gains Tax for any disposals later on.
+The IRS is very clear that an airdrop of new cryptocurrency following a hard fork is taxable income and you'll pay Income Tax on receipt based on the fair market value (in USD), as well as Capital Gains Tax for a gain from any disposal later on.